South Side Compton Crips: Subsequent gang war and investigation

 The South Side Compton Crips allegedly celebrated the murder of Shakur and a gang war erupted between the Bloods and Crips in Compton.
 Starting from September 9, 12 shootings occurred, resulting in three fatalities.
 In response to this violence, the police conducted raids of the houses of known gang members.
 Orlando Anderson was arrested and questioned by Compton police for a separate murder on October 2, but was released due to a lack of substantive evidence linking him to the murder.

-On 29 May 1998, Anderson and his friend Michael Dorrough confronted Michael Stone and Jerry Stone, two members of the Corner Pocket Crips, as Anderson believed Michael owed him money.
+On May 29, 1998, Anderson and his friend Michael Dorrough confronted Michael Stone and Jerry Stone, two members of the Corner Poccet Crips, as Anderson believed Michael owed his uncle money.
 A gunfight erupted, resulting in the deaths of Anderson, Michael and Jerry, and the injury of Dorrough.

 The police investigation in 2009 suggested that the individuals involved in the murder of Shakur were connected to the South Side Compton Crips.
 Allegations also arose regarding financial motivations related to other individuals, highlighting ongoing conflicts in the hip-hop community.

-In 2009, a police the investigation led by detective Greg Kading established that the occupants of the white Cadillac were members of the South Side Crips and that the shooter was Orlando Anderson.
+In 2009, an investigation led by detective Greg Kading established that the occupants of the white Cadillac were members of the South Side Crips and that the shooter was Orlando Anderson.
 During the interview, Anderson's uncle, Duane Davis stated:"[Orlando Anderson] leaned over and rolled down the window and popped him".
 Furthermore, based on statements provided by Davis, Kading also alleges that Sean Combs offered the South Side Compton Crips $500,000 to kill Shakur and another $500,000 to kill Knight.
 However, Combs denies these allegations.

 Murder of Yetunde Price

 On September 14, 2003, two members of the South Side Compton Crips opened fire on an SUV containing Yetunde Price and her boyfriend, fatally wounding Price.
-Price was the oldest half-sister of and personal assistant to the leading tennis players Venus and Serena Williams.
-The two gang members believed they were protecting a drug house from a rival gang, the Lime Hood Piru.
+Price was the personal assistant and oldest half-sister of tennis players Venus and Serena Williams.
+The two gang members believed they were protecting a drug house from a rival gang, the Lime Hood Piru Bloods.